department-of-veterans-affairs/va.gov-team/products/va-mobile-app/operations/MobileAppSoS-RunningAgenda.md

    * Past convos talked about using SoS pre-sprint planning meeting to help with sprint planning?
    * This will likely change over time but taking a first stab at is
        * Reminder that the SoS Board used for Q3 is used for our Sprint Planning prep as work is broken out by various sprints
-       * Review [Sprint 76 SoS board](https://github.com/orgs/department-of-veterans-affairs/projects/823/views/3) to see if anything
+       * Review [Sprint 76 SoS board](https://github.com/orgs/department-of-veterans-affairs/projects/823/views/3) to see what is currently slated

 ## 6/13/23